Rank and Rent

 The next SEO model we’re going to investigate is client SEO.
 Client SEO is a process where a business owner hires an SEO team to improve the ranking of their website on various search engines.
 Client SEO has been a popular model for many SEO companies for a long time.

 Client SEO can be an extremely rewarding model and the best marketers can demand high prices for their services.
-However, a high level of SEO knowledge is required if you want to offer a great service to potential clients.
+However, a high level of SEO knowledge is required if you want to offer a great service to potential clients, ensuring the proper keyword research and preparation is carried out.

 You have to know every type of SEO strategy inside out, and can’t really afford to make many mistakes on a client’s website.

 Additionally, client SEO can be a very time-consuming process.
-Firstly, you have to deal with the website you have inherited from the client.
+Firstly, when selling SEO services, you have to deal with the website you have inherited from the client.
 This website could be completely unoptimised and needs a full overhaul to even have a chance of competing on the search engines.

-There are many processes to complete and think about, from keyword research to local SEO, and ideally, you’ll need a team of at least a few people in order to make this model viable.
+There are many processes to complete and think about, from keyword research to local SEO for the local business owner, and ideally, you’ll need a team of at least a few people in order to make this model viable.
 Clients always have very high expectations when they pay for an SEO service, and they are notoriously hard to please.

 A great thing about ranking and renting is that the ranking of your website will be constantly improving every time you rent it out.
 It gets to the stage where your websites will start to take care of themselves.